Program at A Glance

 Achieve the impact of a globally accredited MBA degree with the relevance of a health care focus.

-The Health Care UST MBA is a 21-month hybrid program providing flexibility for working professionals.
+The Health Care MBA is a 21-month hybrid program providing flexibility for working professionals.

 Master of Business Administration